YanivHaliwa/Linux-Stuff/readme.md

 Think of these as your handy toolbox for common Linux tasks.
 They're not fancy â€“ just practical.
 I use these regularly to simplify my workflow, and I hope they'll do the same for you.

+the files linux_packs_needed.txt and pip_needed.txt - contain list of pip or apt packs that needed for some files to work.

-## texts_voice
+## subtitle Management
-- **movef**: Moves files from subdirectories to a destination directory, with renaming to avoid conflicts.
-- **trf**: Translates text files (including subtitles) from English to Hebrew using various translation services.
-- **trsub**: Downloads and translates subtitles for multiple video files in folder (using script: trf,vidsubs)
-- **trw**: Translates words or phrases from English to Hebrew using multiple translation services.
-- **vidsubs**: Matches video files with their corresponding subtitle files and renames them for consistency.
 - **whis**: Transcribes audio files using OpenAI's Whisper model with optional GPT enhancement.
 - **whisi**: Transcribes audio using various Whisper models, including Ivrit-AI and faster-whisper versions.
+- **movef**: Moves files from subdirectories to a destination directory.
+- **vidsubs**: Matches video files with their corresponding subtitle files and renames them for consistency.
+- **trf**: Translates text files (including subtitles) from English to Hebrew using various translation services, including ai models.
+- **trw**: Translates words or phrases from English to Hebrew using multiple translation services, including ai models
+- **trsub**: Downloads subtitles using subliminal and translates them. for multiple video files in folder (using script: trf,vidsubs)
 - **ytsub**: Downloads a YouTube video and transcribes it (using script: whis).